 Instead, there are certain remedy mixes for specific conditions.

-These are given in high or low potencies, on a set dosing schedule until the problem resolves.
+These are given in higher (200C) or lower potencies, on a set dosing schedule until the problem resolves.

 Patients, from what I understand, are told to stop the remedies once they feel better.